Promoting Forests in Cities Across the U.S.

 The NAC is collaborating with expert teams from 12 metro regions across the United States.
 The teams were selected through a competitive process and are composed of professionals working in nonprofits, municipal and county governments, academic institutions, and private contracting.
 The teams play a valuable role in the success of this program by sharing first hand experiences, contributing common types of information, and developing a community of practice.
 As the program advances, these city teams will help identify future opportunities for expansion and growth.

 Participating city teams include: Austin, TX; Baltimore, MD; Billings, MT; Chicago, IL; Indianapolis, IN; Minneapolis-St.Paul, MN; St. Louis, MO; New York, NY; Miami, FL; Tampa-Hillsborough County, FL, Seattle- Puget Sound, WA, Houston, TX.

-In March 2019, the Natural Areas Conservancy, the Trust for Public Land, and Yale School for Forestry and Environmental Studies released “Untapped Common Ground: The Care of Forested Natural Areas in American Cities.”
+In March 2019, the NAC, The Trust for Public Land, and the Yale School for Forestry and Environmental Studies released “Untapped Common Ground: The Care of Forested Natural Areas in American Cities.”
 This report is based on our survey of 125 organizations in 111 cities and how they manage their forests.
-We found there’s a lot more nature in cities than people think!
-Urban natural areas represent 1.7 million acres but often don’t receive the investment, recognition, or care they deserve.

-This project was made possible through the JPB Foundation and the Ittleson Foundation.
+The Forest in Cities Program was made possible through support from the JPB Foundation and the Ittleson Foundation.